rahulcse129/My_Portfolio/README.md

-Certainly!
-Here's a comprehensive `README.md` file for your MERN Stack Portfolio Website project, incorporating both frontend and backend details:

----

 # 💼 My Portfolio Website

 Welcome to my personal portfolio website built using the **MERN Stack**: **MongoDB**, **Express.js**, **React.js**, and **Node.js**.
 This site showcases my skills, projects, and provides a platform to get in touch with me.